Jump directly to main content Jump directly to menu

 Please note: You need to be enrolled to be able to claim your financial assistance award so you will not be able to claim a refund or order any items until your first week at college.

-Students are encouraged to apply early for this support to ensure that support is received from the start date of the students study programme (Care to Learn will only pay childcare costs from the start date of a student’s programme where they apply within 28 days of their programme start date).
+Students are encouraged to apply early for this support to ensure that support is received from the start date of the student’s study programme.

-In addition to the above, applications must be made for each year that the student wishes to claim childcare support for.
+Please be mindful, applications must be completed each year that the student wishes to claim childcare support for.

 If you live between 1 – 3 miles you may be eligible for support through Financial Assistance towards weekly mega-rider tickets